Michael Tait devises one of the first self-contained lighting systems dubbed the TAIT Tower.

 Michael Jackson does his first moonwalk on TAIT Towers' uniquely designed and fabricated staging.

-'Delstar Engineering' is formed in the United Kingdom as a staging and engineering company with strong manufacturing and design capabilities.
+'Delstar Engineering' (acquired by TAIT Towers in 2014) is formed in the United Kingdom as a staging and engineering company with strong manufacturing and design capabilities.

-'Stage Technologies' is formed in the United Kingdom as a theatre rigging and automation solution company.
+'Stage Technologies' (acquired by TAIT Towers in 2014) is formed in the United Kingdom as a theatre rigging and automation solution company.

-'Stage Technologies' delivers the first 120,000 tonne ship with a power flying system on board for Carnival Cruise Destiny
+'Stage Technologies' (acquired by TAIT Towers in 2014) delivers the first 120,000 tonne ship with a power flying system on board for Carnival Cruise Destiny

 For the first time in concert touring history, TAIT Towers tracks a massive video screen on Janet Jackson’s The Velvet Rope Tour.

-'Stage Technologies' provides the main entertainment automation control system (and the first Nomad Consoles) for the Royal Opera House Covent Garden.
+'Stage Technologies' (acquired by TAIT Towers in 2014) provides the main entertainment automation control system (and the first Nomad Consoles) for the Royal Opera House Covent Garden.

 TAIT Towers continues to build sets and staging for the biggest tours of the decade, including U2, Bon Jovi, Madonna, and the Police.

-'Stage Technologies' provides entertainment automation for "Ka" – the first mega show from Cirque du Soleil.
+'Stage Technologies' (acquired by TAIT Towers in 2014) provides entertainment automation for "Ka" – the first mega show from Cirque du Soleil.

-TAIT Towers announces a newly formed executive team with James "Winky" Fairorth and Adam Davis as equal partners with Michael Tait.
+TAIT Towers announces a newly formed executive team with James "Winky" Fairorth and Adam Davis.

 TAIT Towers invents its patented MagDeck system- a revolutionary time-saving means of assembling a stage for rock n' roll staging and all other staging.